Innovation Mission: Florida Department of Agriculture

 FDACS recognizes the value in importing technology solutions that can keep Florida’s agricultural industry strong and competitive.

-FDACS has partnered with FIBA to identify and feature 10 Israeli innovators/researchers/experts in two areas (5 in each area):
+FDACS has partnered with FIBA to identify and feature Israeli innovators in the following areas:

 - For labor reduction